 IUOE Local 77 Organizing

 When the operator goes to work for a contractor the operator can stay with that employer as long as the operator wants to stay and the employer has work for the operator.
 A common misconception is that the union tells the operators where to work from week to week.
 This is simply not true.
-The local is here to offer employment opportunities for the union members and keep track of their benefits.
+The local is here to offer employment opportunities for the union members, represent them with the employer and keep track of their benefits.

 We hope that you will contact us by email or phone (301-899-6900) and talk to one of our organizers and learn more about what you can do to better your equipment operating career.